cbayley-edu/eat-da-burger/README.md

-# Node Express Handlebars
+# Eat-Da-Burger!

 ### Unit 13: Node Express Handlebars

 ## Description

-asdf
+Hungry?
+Then it's time to Eat-Da-Burger!
+Have some fun with this Eat-Da-Burger app that showcases node express handlebars.
+You can create a burger, devour it, revive it, or delete it.
+Enjoy!

-Access the deployed Heroku app here:
+Access the deployed Heroku app here: https://young-caverns-86793.herokuapp.com/  (can you name the movie and the video game portrayed in the gifs?)

-Access the git repo here:
+Access the git repo here: https://github.com/cbayley-edu/eat-da-burger

 ## Table of Contents